 Peugeot to seek wage deal as slump threatens goals

-PARIS, April 23 (Reuters) - PSA Peugeot Citroen said it will seek labour concessions from French unions to help meet turnaround targets after sales fell a further 6.5 percent in the first quarter.
+PARIS (Reuters) - PSA Peugeot Citroen (PEUP.PA) will seek cost-saving concessions from French unions to help meet turnaround targets, the company said on Wednesday after posting a further 6.5 percent sales slump in the first quarter.

-The struggling French carmaker, which is scrapping 8,000 domestic jobs and a major assembly plant, will begin union talks in the second quarter, Chief Financial Officer Jean-Baptiste de Chatillon told reporters on Wednesday.
+The struggling carmaker, which is already scrapping 8,000 domestic jobs and closing a major assembly plant, will begin talks with unions in coming weeks, Chief Financial Officer Jean-Baptiste de Chatillon told reporters.